 Tip: Block-in time on your calendar after each client meeting to send the recaps.
 I like a 30-minute buffer, since it helps me cover the inevitable other items, too.
 Or if you have back-to-back meetings that day, reserve time at the end of the day for the inevitable followups; they won’t magically happen if there’s no time.

 It’s not enough to share the actionables—you need to follow up to ensure they happened.

-After my monthly coaching calls, I use Boomerang to “bounce-back” my email recap, so I can ask clients about their initial progress.
+After my monthly Executive Coaching calls, I use Boomerang to “bounce-back” my email recap, so I can ask clients about their initial progress.
 I also use my PM system to assign internal tasks, as applicable.

 Wait—do post-meeting followups “count” as part of the meeting itself?
 From my experience as an agency PM, I certainly think so!
 They might happen later, but the followups are vital.
 Put another way—followups help make the meeting worth it, by continuing the momentum.

 In contrast, have you ever had what seemed like had a great client meeting at the time… but then things petered out?
 Perhaps your clients didn’t care as much as you did.
 But more often, your client cared but got distracted by their day-to-day challenges.

 Your followups help keep a client’s previously-stated priority (what you discussed in the meeting) front and center in their busy day.

 How often should you follow up?
 It depends on the nature of your client relationship.
 In coaching, clients set monthly goals (toward their long-term strategic priorities).
 Accountability is part of coaching—my job is to follow up.